 The advertising page usually has email addresses, since after all, publications want advertisers to contact them.
 You can use the configuration listed for the advertising manager (e.g., email@example.com) and address it to the appropriate editor using that format (firstname.lastname@example.org).
 If you receive a bounce-back message, it’s time to turn to outside sources for help.

 Unless I know an editor well, I typically start my email submissions the same way: In the subject line, I write “Column Name Submission: Essay Title.”

-Once you have the subject line, come up with a short introduction about you, your publication credits, and your story — no more than three or four sentences.
-Then paste the entire essay in the body of the email.
+Once you have the subject line, demonstrate that you have read their publication and call out one or two of your favorite pieces.
+Then come up with a short introduction about you, your publication credits, and your story — no more than three or four sentences.
+Finally, paste the entire essay in the body of the email.

 If there’s a news hook to my piece, or there’s a particular reason why I think it’s a good fit for that particular publication, I’ll write another sentence with those details.
 Something like: “The story is particularly relevant to your readers because it involves prescription drug addiction – a growing concern for women in your target demographic of [insert statistics].”

 If your essay hasn’t sold, you have to face the reality that either it’s not that good, or that you haven’t knocked on enough doors.

 It doesn’t mean you aren’t a talented essayist, it just means you might have to rework your story, try to explore the topic further, or find new markets that might be interested in your piece.
 Writers who publish a lot of essays submit a lot of essays!